C-Stands We Got 'Um

 You get it.

 Unlike light stands and other photography grip that's primary design is to be light and portable C-stands are made to be beefy, really beefy.
 Made of steel they're incredibly stable but you wouldn't want to carry them around.
-That's why the Atomic Canary Baltimore studio space has four of the buggers.
+That's why the Atomic Canary Baltimore studio space has two of the buggers and studio WAF has an addtional two.
 As with all of our standard lighting gear and grip it all comes with use of the studio, no extra cost.